openshift/enhancements/enhancements/authentication/automated-service-ca-rotation.md

     original expiry of the pre-rotation CA to refresh without breaking trust.

-- The duration of the service CA should be extended from its current value of 12 months to a value that exceeds the maximum expected upgrade interval (currently 12 months).
-A value of 14 months should be sufficient.
+- The duration of the service CA should be extended from its current value of 12 months to 26 months and the minimum CA duration should be extended to 13 months.
+These values ensure that pods will be guaranteed to be restarted in a cluster supported by Red Hat before the expiry of the pre-rotation CA.
+  - Pods in the OCP control plane automatically refresh key material (certificates and CA bundles) without pod restart.
+  - For all other pods, the timing of upgrades is key to determining CA
+    duration:
+    - Services that do not refresh key material automatically must be restarted after CA rotation.
+    - Upgrades restart all pods, so ensuring that an upgrade takes place after rotation and prior to expiry of the pre-rotation CA guarantees that services will always be using valid key material.
-  - Timelines:
+  - Computing CA duration:
+    - The maximum interval, *I*, between upgrades of a cluster supported by Red Hat is 12 months.
+      - At most 3 OCP releases are supported at one time, and 3 releases are expected in a given year.
+      - In the event that an LTS release strategy is chosen, a supported cluster would still be expected to be upgraded at least once per year if only with a patch release.
+    - When the minimum remaining CA duration, *M*, is reached, automatic rotation will be triggered. *M* must be greater than *I* to ensure that an upgrade occurs before the expiry of the pre-rotation CA.
+    - Let the interval between creation of a CA and its rotation be *R*.
+      - *R* must be greater than *I* to ensure that an upgrade occurs before the expiry of the pre-rotation CA.
+      - *R* must be greater than or equal to the minimum remaining CA duration, *M*, to ensure that an upgrade occurs before a subsequent rotation.
+        - Since cross-signing is only supported between the current and previous CAs, rotating before all pods have been restarted to use key material from the current CA risks breaking trust with key material issued by the previous CA.
+    - The interval between creation and rotation, *R*, can be computed as the total duration *D* less the minimum remaining duration *M*:
+      - *R* = *D* - *M*
+    - Reordering to solve for *D*:
+      - *D* = *R* + *M*
+    - Since each of *R* and *M* must be greater than *I*:
+      - *D* = *R* + *M* > 2 * *I*
+    - Since *R* >= *M* should be true, simplify to *R* = *M*:
+      - *D* = 2 * *R* > 2 * *I*
+    - Substitute *I* = 12:
+      - *D* = 2 * *R* > 24
+    - Picking *R* = *M* = 13 will satisfy the relation, resulting in *D* = 26
-    - With 12 month CA duration:
+  - Worst-case timelines with old and new values for CA duration:
+    - Let minimum duration *M* = 6 months, total duration *D* = 12 months:
       - T+0m  - Cluster installed with new CA or existing CA is rotated (CA-1)
       - T+6m  - Automated rotation replaces CA-1 with CA-2 when CA-1 duration < 6m
       - T+12m - Cluster is upgraded and all pods are restarted
       - T+12m - CA-1 expires.
 If cluster was not upgraded before this
                 happens, services using the old key material may break.
-    - With 14 month CA duration:
+    - Let minimum duration *M* = 13 months, total duration *D* = 26 months:
       - T+0m  - Cluster installed with new CA or existing CA is rotated (CA-1)
-      - T+8m  - Automated rotation replaces CA-1 with CA-2 when CA-1 duration < 6m
       - T+12m - Cluster is upgraded and all pods are restarted
+      - T+13m - Automated rotation replaces CA-1 with CA-2 when CA-1 duration < 13m
+      - T+24m - Cluster is upgraded and all pods are restarted
-      - T+14m - CA-1 expires.
+      - T+26m - CA-1 expires.
 No impact because of the restart at time of upgrade
-  - Services that do not refresh key material automatically must be restarted after ca rotation.
-  - Upgrades restart all pods, and ensuring that an upgrade takes place after rotation and prior to expiry of the pre-rotation ca guarantees that services will always be using valid key material.
-  - If the ca duration does not exceed the expected upgrade interval, there is the possibility, however slight, that an upgrade will not occur after automated rotation and before expiry of the pre-rotation ca.
+  - Since all clusters that do not support automated rotation will have CAs with a 12 month total duration, the remaining CA duration for those clusters will always be less than the minimum upgrade interval of 12 months.
+Rotation will be triggered when upgrading to a release that supports automated CA rotation and the cluster administrator should manually restart all pods.
+    - Without this intervention, pod restart before expiry of the pre-rotation CA cannot be guaranteed.
+    - The requirement to manually restart pods after a cluster is upgraded to a release that supports automated CA rotation is a one-time thing.
+All subsequent upgrades and rotations will ensure restart before expiry without manual intervention.
+    - The requirement to manually restart pods after upgrading to a release that supports automated rotation will need to be communicated via documentation.
+      - A Prometheus alert doesn't seem like a viable option except for the current pending release (4.4) due to the requirement to key it off of an existing metric, and the general policy of not backporting metrics and alert additions to previous releases of OCP.

 - Generate an intermediate CA certificate with the same public key as the new CA but signed with the private key of the current CA.